 Instead, you can consume healthy fat coming from nuts, seeds, and fish.
 Healthy fats are liquid at room temperature, like olive oil or coconut oil.

-Adopt a Sustainable Diet
+Adopt a sustainable diet

 Whether for staying fit and healthy or for losing weight, counting calories and following strict diets are never healthy and will never give you the results you want.

 Instead of doing frustrating calculations, adopting a sustainable nutrition system like intermittent fasting that you can do anywhere in the world is a wise choice.
-Simply choose a fasting plan like 14/10, 16/8, 20/4 or other schedules.
+Simply choose a fasting plan like 14/10, 16/8, 20/4, or other schedules.
 Eat according to your taste without counting calories on your eating window and fast for the rest of the time.

-As intermittent fasting is not built on following diet lists, you can do it whether you’re following a vegan, vegetarian, pescatarian, keto, gluten-free, paleo or any other type of diet.
+As intermittent fasting is not built on following diet lists, you can do it whether you’re following a vegan, vegetarian, pescatarian, keto, gluten-free, paleo, or any other type of diet.

 Cooking your own meals brings along a ton of positive impacts on your health.
 You have full control over the ingredients and the portions of the meals.
-Eating fresh and clean food will create a great difference on your general health and weight control.
+Eating fresh and clean food will create a great difference in your general health and weight control.

 Plus, as you get used to it, cooking at home becomes more creative, fun, and relaxing, and it also helps you save a lot of money.